xyresiiic/xyresiiic/README.md

 ## 🧠 About Me

 - 🎓 B.Tech student at Arya College of Engineering (2028)
-- 💻 Passionate about C, C++, Front-End Web Development, and problem-solving
+- 💻 Passionate about C, C++, Java, Front-End Web Development, and problem-solving
 - 🌐 Exploring HTML, CSS, Java and JavaScript for building cool projects
 - 🛠️ Completed internships at **CodSoft** & **Codalpha**
 - 📸 Skilled in **Photography, Videography, Video Editing**, and **Graphic Designing**